ltw-webdev-4/curriculum/pattern-library-readme.md

   - title: "Markdown & YAML slide deck"
     url: "/courses/web-dev-4/markdown-yaml/"

+goal:
+  no_image: true
+  before: |
+    In order to make our pattern library effective for other people we need to describe lots of the different pieces—saying when and why to use the patterns.

+    The `README.md` files are used specifically for describing all the settings, patterns, etc. within our pattern library.
+  notes:
+    - label: "Type it, type it real good"
+      text: "Remember the purpose of this lesson is to type the code out yourself—build up that muscle memory in your fingers!"

 steps:
   - title: "Company name & description"
     before: |
-      We’re going to update and add some information to the README.md file within our pattern library.
+      We’re going to update and add some information to the `README.md` file within our pattern library.

       We’ll start by adding the company’s name and a quick description at the top.
     code_lang: markdown